BluePlanetResearch/proposals/HealthDataNet-v4.md

 legality of these transactions are unclear, but indicates the value of such data.
 The largest neurophysiology companies provide services in \~ 100,000 cases a year, and the combined case coverage for companies based in the US is \~ 750,000 [cases](https://ionm.uconn.edu/).
-If a company decides to use our paradigm, they will bring their entire database of several thousand patients to Ocean.
-Furthermore, the datasets will have an annual growth of several thousand cases.
 Although the total case volume is large, the types of cases (e.g. neck, thorax, low back, brain aneurysms, tumors etc) being covered are many and the patient population is varied.
 Hence an individual company lacks the ability to collect sufficient data for machine learning.
 We expect the Ocean, as well as, the larger AI/ML community will develop several novel uses for this expanding healthcare dataset.
+If a successful dataguild of stakeholders can be formed, a sub-ecosystem of data providers, analysts and consumers will be created on the Ocean Marketplace contributing to the success of the marketplace.

-### Funding Requested: tbd
+### Funding Requested

-### Proposal Wallet Address:
+3000 USD

-(must have minimum 500 OCEAN in wallet to be eligible.
-This wallet is where you will receive the grant amount if selected).
+### Proposal Wallet Address

 0x4fDCCF789B8631110A942AD1A8663cE054846e21